 - SIP Trip Phone – a browser phone in the form of a Nextcloud application.
 It connects to SIP providers via Asterisk or directly.

-- SMS Relentless – a Nextcloud application that enables users to send and receive SMS messages using their browser.
+- SMS Relentless – a Nextcloud application that enables users to send and receive SMS and MMS messages using their browser.

 - Pax Fax – a Nextcloud application that allows sending faxes and viewing received faxes in the browser.

-- Roundpin – a fully featured browser phone that implements audio/video calling, video conferencing and text messaging using SIP over WebSocket and WebRTC.
+- Roundpin – a multifunctional browser phone that implements audio/video calling, video conferencing and encrypted text messaging using SIP over WebSocket and WebRTC.

 - System Health and Security Probe – a program that runs periodically to assess the general health and security of the system and to send email reports to the admin.

-- RED SCARF Suite Panel – an admin panel that lists all the components of RED SCARF Suite installed on the server and offers information of vital importance about the general health and security status of the system.
+- RED SCARF Suite Panel – an admin panel that lists all the components of RED SCARF Suite installed on the server and offers important information about the general health and security status of the system.